IsGameliel/pc-battery-notifier/README.md

-# Telegram Bot
+# Battery Notifier

 This application is a simple battery notifier for PC's as a developer one important tool that we cherish the most is our PC, so having a battery notifier to tell you if your PC battery is low or not is a nice start to happy programmin. <br>
-Click [here](https://simvic.xyz/learn/) to read the step by step guide on how to run this app on your pc.
+Click [here](https://simvic.xyz/2022/09/03/desktop-battery-notifier-using-python/) to read the step by step guide on how to run this app on your pc.
 Click [learn](https://simvic.xyz/learn/) to find out some more interesting topics worth spending time on.